amirthavalli/DiscountCalculator/README.md

 Discount-Calculator
 The assignment mimics the basic operation of a Jewelry Store.

-The candidate is at free-will to implement the given assignment either as a console application or as a RESTful API application.
-The solution can be .Net/.NET Core and Database can be local DB / In memory
-Requirement:

 The description of the expected functionalities are as follows:

 Login - It allows users to login.
 The users can be stored in the database and the database can be local or in memory.
 It takes two mandatory parameters which are of string type - (i) Username (ii) Password